jimmycuadra/tam_tam/README.md

 [![Build Status](https://travis-ci.org/jimmycuadra/tam_tam.png?branch=master)](https://travis-ci.org/jimmycuadra/tam_tam)

-**TamTam** is a Ruby gem to parse, navigate, and analyze logs from chat clients.
-You can query logs in various ways, including finding the most common messages, messages containing a particular substring, or messages matching a regular expression.
-Logs can also be filtered by date or participants.
+**TamTam** is a Ruby gem to parse, filter, and analyze logs from chat clients.
+You can filter by various factors: date, participants, or contents.

 TamTam is agnostic to operating system and chat client, and ships with adapters for:

 * Adium (OS X)

-Additional adapters are welcome via pull request.
+Additional adapters are planned, and welcome via pull request.

 ## Installation